yacoob/aoc-2018/README.md

 solutions to be more idiomatic.
 Or faster.
 Or both.

+## 13th of December, puzzle #13
+* **Puzzle:** you're in maze of cart tracks, all alike.
+* **Solution:** Iterative; lot of ascii gazing.

+* Not that much of a puzzle; it just requires tedious checking at both parsing and movement stages.
+* Tracking twisted turns?
+Not a problem!
+Forget about the fact that I'm stripping whitespace from the input?
+Haha, fuck you 8)

 ## 12th of December, puzzle #12
 * **Puzzle:** 1D life.
 * **Solution:** Iterative with some optimisation based on observations.